BlackHC/mnist_by_zip/README.md

 ## A bit of machine learning, probability theory, and information theory

 In machine learning, we want to solve problems like recognizing hand-written digits in the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-Using probability theory, we can express this as finding the digit class $y$ that maximizes $p(y|x, D)$, the probability of the test image x being of that class given the information in our dataset.
+Using probability theory, we can express this as finding the digit class that maximizes the probability of the test image being of that class given the information in our dataset.

 Information theory is concerned with encoding information.
 An important result is that given a probability distribution that tells us how often or likely certain events $x$ occur, there is an optimal encoding.
 The more likely an event, the fewer bits it will use in this encoding.